-Case Study Meet K.H.
+Case Study Meet Patient X

-- A 72-year-old female patient you have inherited from a trusted local provider who recently retired - She has a PMH of rheumatoid arthritis, osteoarthritis, insomnia, Barret's Esophagus - She has not tolerated any medications used for rheumatoid arthritis due to GI upset - Medication list: - Omeprazole 20 mg daily - Oxycodone 30 mg x 6 pills daily (180 mg/day = 270 MME) - Zolpidem 10 mg every night - She owns her own business managing rental properties.
-She has no intention of retiring and enjoys this high stress job. - She is divorced, has 2 sons, 1 granddaughter.
+- A 72-year-old female patient you have inherited from a trusted local provider who recently retired - She has a PMH of rheumatoid arthritis, osteoarthritis, insomnia, Barret's Esophagus - She has not tolerated any medications used for rheumatoid arthritis due to GI upset - Medication list: - Omeprazole 20 mg daily - Oxycodone 30 mg x 6 pills daily (180 mg/day = 270 MME) - Zolpidem 10 mg every night - She is a businesswoman with no intention of retiring and enjoys her high-stress job. - She is divorced, has 2 sons, 1 granddaughter.
 She lives by herself. - She does not use any illegal drugs, no marijuana, she drinks 2-3 glasses of wine after dinner most nights.

-Case Study

-K.H. is coming to her first visit
+Case Study Patient X is coming to her first visit

 - She made the appointment urgently because she is out of her oxycodone and is requesting a refill - This refill is 1 week early (6 x 7 = 42 pills short) - You look back at her PDMP and she has filled several days early x 6 in the past 12 months - She arrives for her appointment 10 minutes late and she is a very well put together elderly woman, articulate, intelligent and tells you that her pain was worse, so she took extra pain pills, but sure that she didn't take 42 pills extra.
 She says that maybe she has some pills in her desk at work, maybe has some pills in the pocket of her bath robe and might have some pills in her car.
-She tells you that she never had any issues with filling "what I need" while under the care of Dr. Frye.
+She tells you that she never had any issues with filling "what I need" while under the care of her previous physician.